-SNo Impact Category Entitlements Implementation Guidelines h One time Resettlement Allowance of Rs.60,100 for those who have to relocate i Residential structure owners, who are deriving rental income from the affected structure in the land acquired and whose livelihood is lost due to acquisition of land will be entitled for Rs.5,25,200 as onetime payment in lieu of annuity policy Any affected family whose livelihood is primarily dependant (loses one-third of the annual family income due to the acquisition of the said residential structure) on the rental income from the acquired residential building will be treated as livelihood loss.
-3 Loss of Commercial structure In addition to Compensation for land and Assistances listed above under S.No.1 а Cash Compensation at PWD plinth area rates for structure without depreciation with 100% solatium When the project activities affect part of a structure belonging to titleholder, then the structure-owner will be entitled for compensation for the entire structure , b Right to salvage affected materials С One time grant of Rs.30,050 for loss of trade/self-employment for the business owner If the business owner is different from the structure owner, the onetime grant for loss of trade/self-employment, will be paid to the business owner. d One time subsistence allowance of Rs.43,270 for affected families who require to relocate due to the project е Shifting assistance of Rs.60,100 for those who have to relocate f One time Resettlement Allowance of Rs.60,100 for those who have to relocate g Commercial structure owners, who are deriving business income and/or rental income from the affected structure in the land acquired and whose livelihood is lost due to the acquisition, will be entitled for Rs.5,25,200 as onetime payment in lieu of annuity policy.
-Any affected family, whose livelihood is primarily dependant (loses one-third of the annual family income due to the loss of the business operation carried out from the acquired commercial structure) business derived on the income from the acquired commercial structure will be treated as livelihood loss; and any affected family whose livelihood is primarily dependant (loses one-
+SNo Impact Category Entitlements Implementation Guidelines h One time Resettlement Allowance of Rs.69,950 for those who have to relocate İ Residential structure owners, who are deriving rental income from the affected structure in the land acquired and whose livelihood is lost due to acquisition of land will be entitled for Rs.5,82,020as onetime payment in lieu of annuity policy Any affected familywhose livelihood isprimarily dependant(loses one-third ofthe annual familyincome due to theacquisition of thesaidresidentialstructure) on therental income fromthe acquiredresidential buildingwill be treated aslivelihood loss.
+3 Loss of Commercial structure In addition to Compensation for land and Assistances listed above under S.No.1 а Cash Compensation at PWD plinth area ratesfor structure without depreciation with 100% solatium When the project activities affect part of a structure belonging to titleholder, then the structure-owner will be entitled for compensation for the entire structure 9 , b Right to salvage affected materials С One time grant of Rs.34,980 for loss of trade/self-employment for the business owner If the business owner is different from the structure owner, the onetime grant for loss of trade/self-employment, will be paid to the business owner. d One time subsistence allowance of Rs.50,370 for affected familieswho are severely affected е Shifting assistance of Rs.69,950for thosewho are severely affected f One time Resettlement Allowance of Rs.69,950 for those who are severely affected g Commercial structure owners, who are deriving business income and/or rental income from the affected structure in the land acquired and whose livelihood is lost due to the acquisition, will be entitled for Rs.5,82,020as onetime payment in lieu of annuity policy.
+Any affected family, whose livelihood is primarily dependant (loses one-third of the annual familyincome due to the loss of the business operation carried out from the acquired commercial structure) business derived on the income from the acquired commercial structure will be treated as livelihood loss; and any affected family whose livelihood is primarily dependant (loses one-

-&lt;sup>8 Provided the un-affected portion of the structure is either (i) unsafe or (ii) not usable/liveable or (iii) adequate set-back is not available.
+9Provided the un-affected portion of the structure is either (i) unsafe or (ii) not usable/liveable or (iii) adequate set-back is not available.
 In such cases, the compensation for the entire structure will be paid after obtaining an undertaking (sworn affidavit) from the structure owner, that s/he would demolish the entire/full structure within 30-days from the receipt of structure compensation; and if the un-affected portion of the structure is found to be safe and usable/commercially viable, and if structure-owner's demand of compensation for the full structure is considered to be unreasonable by DE(H), then in such cases the DE(H) shall reject such demand of the structure owner giving due reason and justification.